marekq/rss-lambda/readme.md

 - If you optionally select to use email notifications using SES, you will need to ensure that you have the SES sender and email address preconfigured in your account.
 There is unfortunately no simple way to provision this using SAM.

-Note: the 'rssdynamo' function is configured with 3GB of memory and a timeout of 60 seconds.
-On the initial invocation, the function will need to retrieve a few hundred records and may run for a minute or longer.
-After the table is populated, the memory and timeout settings can be drastically reduced, which is a best practice to prevent any unneccesary costs.
-If time allows, this will be replaced with an Express Step Function in the future, which will allow for lower default values.
+Note: the 'rssdynamo' function is configured with 1GB of memory and a timeout of 30 seconds.
+On the initial invocation, the function will need to retrieve records from the last 72 hours and may run for up to 20-30 seconds.
+After the table is populated, the timeout setting can be drastically reduced, which is a best practice to prevent any unneccesary costs.

+If time allows, this will be replaced with an Express Step Function in the future, which will allow for lower default values and better visibility over the process.
 A Lambda concurrency limit of 1 is set for the Lambda to prevent a high amount of parallel invocations running.

 About the repo contents